Ardfinnan: Mills

-Ardfinnan Woollen Mills which made its renowned Ardfinnan tweeds and worsteds was established by the Mulcahy family in 1869, taking over a former flour mill leased by James Fennell, a Quaker, from James Prendergast of Ardfinnan Castle.
-The castle’s mill was there since before the Civil Survey of 1654, when flour milling would have sustained knights in the castle.
-The older monastic settlements would have brought milling and learned crafts to the area.
-Historical traditions of spinning and weaving in the village suggests the Knights Templar finished locally woven cloth by fulling at the mill in the Middle Ages.
-A William le Teynturer (William the Dyer, of cloth) is recorded in the village in 1295.
+Ardfinnan Castle (centre) and five-story watermill (left) from Factory Hill Road, the now-demolished cottages were known for hand-weaving and spinning, c.1847.

-The woollen mills became a leading firm in Irish textiles and was of great benefit to the village of Ardfinnan, providing employment to over 220 workers at its peak and electricity for streetlights and homes in the surrounding area long before the Rural Electrification Scheme was introduced.
-HM King Edward VII visited the mills in the 1900s.
+Mulcahy, Redmond & Co. was established in the 19th century at the Ardfinnan woollen mills or "woollen factory" at the watermill of Ardfinnan Castle, making Ardfinnan internationally known in tailoring houses.
+The woollen mills became a leading firm in Irish textiles and was of great benefit to the village, providing employment to as many as 300 workers at its peak and electricity and gas for streetlights and homes in the surrounding area long before rural electrification.
+Edward VII visited the mills in 1904.
 It closed in 1973.

+In the mid-nineteenth century the five-story watermill was for a time leased as a gristmill to James Fennell, a Quaker, by James Prendergast of Ardfinnan Castle.
+W. Schofield of Dublin and also John Hogan Burke & Co. of the South of Ireland Woollen Factory in Cahir leased the woollen mills here.

+Factory Hill Road between the mills and St. Finnian's Church, location of the old medieval town of Ardfynan and monastery of Ardfinnan Abbey was known for cottage weaving and spinning into the 19th century.
+The Knights Templar are believed to have been given control of woollen production at the former monastery as an early monastic woollen mills after Henry II visited the site in 1171.
+Ardfinnan Castle and the Templars stimulated growth such that the monastic village became a burgess town, with a corporation.
+The Knights Templar are believed to have controlled cloth production in the cottages extending from their mill on the river to the top of Factory Hill Road at Saint Finnian's Church.
+A miller named William the Dyer was recorded in the medieval village of Ardfynan in 1295.

+The old coach road between Cork and Dublin passed by here and the economy was stimulated by pilgrims since ancient times.
+Alternately, the Countess of Donoughmore set up an annual clothing market after the famine, called the Ardfinnan Clothing Club.

 Developments

 Ardfinnan was a location, used by Atari, for the manufacture of wooden video game arcade cabinets from 1974 to 1984.
 At its height 200 workers were building 2,000 arcade cabinets a month at the location just outside the village.
 The plant in Ardfinnan closed in 1989.

-Insulation manufacturer, Moy Isover were also based in the village since 1974 before finally closing in 2008.
+An insulation manufacturing company, Moy Isover, was also based in the village from 1974 until its closure in 2008.

 In January 2017, €800,000 was allocated for essential remedial works on the bridge by the government.
-As a public safety initiative, a traffic light one way system has been in place on the bridge since the end of 2015 after significant structural damage was discovered.
+As a public safety initiative, a traffic light one way system was put in place on the bridge from the end of 2015 after significant structural damage was discovered.